 Recipe by Jill Lichtenwalner

 "Very simple, yet elegant for guests.
 Kids love how sweet it is.
-Perfect compliments are rice and baked yams."
+Perfect complements are rice and baked yams."

 Hmm.
 None of these ingredients are on sale today.